 Now, sometimes they may not explode while they’re inside but they definitely will after you take them out.

-So, unless you’re ready to be coated in flying egg yolk right when you’re about to peel it, then make sure to keep them far away from your microwave.
+So, unless you’re ready to be coated in a flying egg yolk right when you’re about to peel it, then make sure to keep them far away from your microwave.

 Read Also: How To Peel An Egg Without The Shell Sticking? – Works Every Time!